This Blog On Things You Must Know About Paying Off Your Mortgage Was UPDATED And PUBLISHED On February 20th, 2020

 How Long Does It Take To Get Free And Clear Title To Property?

-Homeowners need to realize that just because that they have paid off their mortgage balance and the mortgage statement shows zero payment does not mean that they own their property free and clear of any liens and debts.
+Homeowners need to realize that just because they have paid off their loan balance and the statement shows zero payment does not mean that they own their property free and clear of any liens and debts.

-- Homeowners will get free and clear title to the property once the county recorder of deeds officer will record the deed release request.
+- Homeowners will get free and clear title to the property once the county recorder of deeds officer will record the deed release request

-- The deed release can take anywhere between a few days to six or more weeks.
+- The deed release can take anywhere between a few days to six or more weeks

 - The copy of the deed release from the county recorder’s of deed officer will reflect the date the deed was recorded

 - Ways of getting this release from the county recorder’s office and into the possession of the homeowners can be done via USPS